MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-exchange-monitoring.md

 ## Frequently asked questions

-### 1. Why don’t I see “Exchange monitoring” under Health in the Microsoft 365 admin center?
+#### 1. Why don’t I see “Exchange monitoring” under Health in the Microsoft 365 admin center?

-First, make sure you’ve switched the toggle on the **Home** page for the in the Microsoft 365 admin center to turn on the new admin center.
+First, make sure you’ve enabled the new admin center on the **Home** page of the Microsoft 365 admin center.

 Then make sure you meet these requirements: